apache/druid/docs/api-reference/sql-api.md

 Retrieves results for completed queries.
 Results are separated into pages, so you can use the optional `page` parameter to refine the results you get.
 Druid returns information about the composition of each page and its page number (`id`).
 For information about pages, see [Get query status](#get-query-status).

 If a page number isn't passed, all results are returned sequentially in the same response.
 If you have large result sets, you may encounter timeouts based on the value configured for `druid.router.http.readTimeout`.

-When getting query results, keep the following in mind:

-- JSON Lines is the only supported result format.
-- Getting the query results for an ingestion query returns an empty response.
+When getting query results, getting the query results for an ingestion query returns an empty response.

 #### URL